Solve math problems. Show your work. Contribute new solution types.

 $ mathy simplify "2x + 4 + 3x * 6"

-Mathy uses a swam planning algorithm to determine which intermediate steps to take to get to the desired solution.
+Mathy uses a swam planning algorithm to determine which intermediate steps to take to achieve the desired solution.

-The output will vary based, but it might look like this:
+The output will vary, but it might look like this:

 Generate Input Problems¶